pingcap/tidb/docs/design/2020-01-10-shuffle-executor.md

 The steps of Shuffle Executor `ShuffleExec` (take Window operator as example):

 1. Lower Shuffle: Fetches chunks from `DataSource`.
-2. Lower Shuffle: Splits tuples from `DataSource` into N partitions, using upstream splitter type (i.e. the `partitionHashSplitter`).
+2. Lower Shuffle: Splits tuples from `DataSource` into N partitions by upstream splitter (i.e. the `partitionHashSplitter`).
 3. Upper Shuffle: Invokes N workers in parallel, assigns each partition as input to each worker and executes child executors.
 4. Upper Shuffle: Collects outputs from each worker by simple merge, then sends outputs to its parent.
 ```